 POST-MELEE GRANULARITY

 OK, the formula seems complicated, but it is just explained poorly.
 The formula is better explained (and actually quite simple) in the retroclone Grognard.
-But, the highlight for me is the rich diversity of outcomes in step 4 and how morale plays into it.
-This subsytem allows for the eventuality of a hundred elite bastard (5 figures in the 1:20 scale of the game) holding a flank.
+But the highlight for me is the rich diversity of outcomes in step 4 and how morale plays into it.
+This subsytem allows for the eventuality of a hundred elite bastards (5 figures in the 1:20 scale of the game) holding a flank.
 Metal!

 In short, this ruleset strictly from a wargaming perspective (even if D&D had never been invented) is great and innovative.
-For this post I used as a reference the 2nd edition (1972)

 Comments